swamitagupta/exponential-and-logarithmic-functions/write-an-equation-for-an-exponential-function.md

-# Question 1

-You are given the table of values below for an exponential function.
+###### 1. You are given the table of values below for an exponential function.
 Write an equation that models it.

 | x | y |
 | --- | ----------- |